All Content © 2010

 Design & Consultancy

-After that, I could visit you at home, or wherever the project is to be based, to take accurate measurements and discuss the design possibilities further.
-At this point we will be able to judge whether the original ideas are going to work and other design possibilities will become apparent.
+After that, if its appropriate, I could visit you at your home to take accurate measurements if necessary and discuss the design possibilities further.
+I would need to charge you a “visit fee” for this - see the Prices page.
+At this point we will be able to judge whether the original ideas are going to work and other design possibilities may become apparent.

-Give me a week or so and I will mail you an Estimate, or possibly visit you again if it's a bit complicated.
+Give me a week or two and I will email you an estimate.
 You can then decide whether you want to proceed with the commission, or you might have a few questions.
-Once the estimate is agreed, I then go on to produce full design drawings with a fixed price and visit you again to explain it all.
+Once the initial estimate is agreed, I then go on to produce full design drawings with a quotation.
 Sometimes this leads to a few design changes, or everything might be just right.

 For more details about the design and commissioning process, please read through the rest of this page.
-If you have any questions, please go to the Contact Us page.
+If you have any questions, please go to the Contact Me page.

 Design principles

-We recently visited a house in Symonds Yat where I had made a kitchen in 1988 for one of the previous owners.
-The kitchen had been extensively remodelled and moved into an extension by the latest owner, but they had decided to reincorporate part of the original kitchen into the extension and even recycled a leaded glass wall cabinet as a display cabinet in their lounge.
+I recently visited a house in Symonds Yat where I had made a kitchen in 1988 for one of the previous owners.
+The kitchen had been extensively remodelled and moved into an extension by the latest owner, but they had decided to reincorporate part of the original kitchen into the extension and even recycled a leaded glass Kitchen wall cabinet as a display cabinet in their lounge.
 Hopefully the kitchen will live on for another 20 years!
+You can see it in the “Before and After” gallery.

 Service

-In 2009 we visited a house where we had made a fitted wardrobe in 1984.
-The bedroom ceiling had been replaced so we had to make a new cornice at the top of the wardrobe.
-While we were there, we retouched the finish where it had been a damaged and splashed by the building work and adjusted a couple of the doors, so that the wardrobe was as good as new.
+In 2009 I visited a house where I had made a fitted wardrobe in 1984.
+The bedroom ceiling had been replaced so I had to make a new cornice at the top of the wardrobe.
+While I was there, I retouched the finish where it had been damaged and splashed by the building work and adjusted a couple of the doors, so that the wardrobe was as good as new!

 Teak garden seat detail

-Probably our greatest influence is the simplicity of the “Arts & Crafts” style of furniture associated with William Morris and Rennie Macintosh.
-We do'nt like to copy, but we are inspired by that movement in that we try to create clean, honest, functional designs made to a very high level of craftsmanship.
+Probably my greatest influence is the simplicity of the “Arts & Crafts” style of furniture associated with William Morris and Rennie Macintosh.
+I do'nt like to copy, but I am inspired by that movement in that I try to create clean, honest, functional designs made to a very high level of craftsmanship.

-Our style is traditional as well as contemporary and we are also inspired by the Georgian, Victorian and Edwardian periods, as well as the best modern design ideas.
+My style is traditional as well as contemporary and I am also inspired by the Georgian, Victorian and Edwardian periods, as well as the best modern design ideas.